Agilack/cowprobe-rp/hardware/readme.md

 ----------

 This board has been designed using KiCad EDA (version 6).
 All sources files (schematics, routing, ...) are available into the `prj-kicad` folder.
-You can re-use this design under terms of the Creative Commons  ShareAlike license (CC-by-SA).

 <table>
 <tr>